jnutt367/resolutions_svg_tutorial/README.md

-# resolutions_svg_tutorial
+# 👋 Welcome to the Resolutions project
+## An animation Project that is in my first featured Youtube tutorial.
+### You may clone and practice with it as much as you want.
+I had so much fun doing it that I made four different versions lol.
+## I really hope Y'all enjoy. 😄
 ## This is the corresponding README for my SVG animation video on [Live Love Learn](https://www.youtube.com/user/JNUTT1000/featured)
 # All you need to do to enjoy this is clone it and put it into a folder on your computer.
 Go to it's index.html...
 ## And boom!
 You are ready to start playing with the code.
-My apologies for all the gaps and spaces in it.
+I seperated it for better visability in the tutorial...
+I have spent countless hours identifying all of these elements so
+## If you were to get a big SVG like this from someone...just expect that there will be some work involved but it's not hard, it only takes time.
 ## These were in order to see what it was that was actually going down inside of this massive piece of math art.
 Cuz that is exactly what an SVG is!
 ### In this video, I breakdown what it took to put this all together and how much
 ### we don't know about inline SVG and the power they possess when used properly.